Urbain Grandier: Life

 Grandier attended the Jesuit college of La Madeleine in Bordeaux.
 His uncle was a priest who held some influence with the Jesuits there.
 They held the right to appoint the parish priest for the Church of Saint-Pierre-du-Marche in Loudun, and in 1617 chose Grandier.
 They also had the right to name a canon to the collegiate Church of Sainte Croix, also in Loudun, and Grandier was appointed to that as well.
 Thus, as the eldest son, he was able to support his widowed mother and siblings.
 That he should receive both valuable positions over a local candidate caused some resentment.
 Both benefices were in the Diocese of Poitiers.

-Sometime around 1629 or 1630, Philippe Trincant, daughter of Louis Trincant, the king's prosecutor and a friend of Grandier, gave birth to a son.
+Sometime around 1629 or 1630, Philippa Trincant, daughter of Louis Trincant, the king's prosecutor and a friend of Grandier, gave birth to a son.
 It was widely suspected that Grandier was the father.
 He was also believed to have had intimate relations with a number of women.

 Allegations of sorcery

 In 1632, a group of nuns from the local Ursuline convent accused him of having bewitched them, sending the demon Asmodai, among others, to commit evil and impudent acts with them.
-Aldous Huxley, in his non-fiction novel, The Devils of Loudun, argued that the accusations began after Grandier refused to become spiritual director of the convent, unaware that the Mother Superior, Jeanne des Anges, had become obsessed with him after having seen him from afar and heard of his sexual exploits.
+Aldous Huxley, in his non-fiction book, The Devils of Loudun, argued that the accusations began after Grandier refused to become spiritual director of the convent, unaware that the Mother Superior, Jeanne des Anges, had become obsessed with him after having seen him from afar and heard of his sexual exploits.
 According to Huxley, Mother Jeanne, enraged by his rejection, instead invited Canon Jean Mignon, an enemy of Grandier, to become the director.
 Jeanne then accused Grandier of using black magic to seduce her.
 The other nuns gradually began to make similar accusations.
 However, Monsieur des Niau, Counsellor at la Flèche, said that Grandier applied for the position, but that it was instead awarded to Canon Jean Mignon, a nephew of Monsieur Trincant.

-The Archbishop of Bordeaux intervened and ordered the nuns sequestrated, upon which the instances of possession seemed to have stopped.
+The Archbishop of Bordeaux intervened and ordered the nuns sequestered, upon which the instances of possession seemed to have stopped.